 The Katharine Hepburn Cultural Arts Center is a non-profit performing arts organization located in an historic theatre/town hall on Main Street in Old Saybrook.
 Originally opened in 1911, the building is now listed on the National Register of Historic Places.
-After state-of-the art renovations, the center includes a 250-seat theatre that presents work in several genres including music, theater, opera, dance, comedy, film, and a variety of children’s programming.
-The theater lobby encompasses a small museum honoring Katharine Hepburn, Old Saybrook’s most celebrated resident.
+After state-of-the art renovations, the center includes a 285-seat theatre that presents work in several genres including music, theater, opera, dance, comedy, film, and a variety of children’s programming.
+The Katharine Hepburn Museum is located on the first floor and is open Tues. – Fri. from 10 am to 4 pm.
+It is the only museum of its kind honoring Katharine Hepburn, Old Saybrook’s most celebrated resident.
+Exhibits feature costume and personal wardrobe items, photographs, home movies, awards, and other memorabilia.

 The Katharine Hepburn Cultural Arts Center exists to present a diverse repertoire of cultural and performing arts, to provide educational opportunities in the arts, and to be a lasting legacy for America’s iconic actress.

 - The Kate averages 20 performances a month or 240 performances a year.